exploratum/image_repo_be/README.md

 ## Current features
 - getting list of all images in storage
 - upload new images (one at a time)
-- delete existing ones (possiblity to delete in bulk)
+- delete existing images (bulk delete)

 ##  future features
 - bulk upload and download